-- Programs and Classes: BCYF community centers will begin offering programs and classes for pre-registered participants.
+- Programs and classes: BCYF community centers are offering programs and classes for pre-registered participants.
 We continue to expand the menu of offerings as we are able to in accordance with public health guidelines.
 Learn more about our registration guidelines.

-- Meal distribution: Select BCYF locations are meal pick-up sites.
+- Meal distribution: Select BCYF locations are meal pick-up sites only.
 You can learn more and find a location online.

 - Participants must be registered to participate in the BCYF program or class through our registration system.
 We are not accepting drop-ins this summer.

-Participants in BCYF classes and programs must follow the guidance of public health officials and BCYF specific policies related to COVID-19 including wearing a face covering (covering both the nose and mouth), maintaining 6 feet of distance from others, and washing your hands often with soap and water for at least 20 seconds.
+- Participants in BCYF classes and programs must follow the guidance of public health officials and BCYF-specific policies related to COVID-19.
+These include wearing a face covering (covering both the nose and mouth), maintaining six feet of distance from others, and washing your hands often with soap and water for at least 20 seconds.

-Participants must stay home if sick.
-If the child is experiencing any COVID-19 related symptoms (fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, loss of taste or smell, sore throat, congested or runny nose, nausea or vomiting, diarrhea), they will be placed in a separate room and the parent/guardian will be called and expected to pick up their child as soon as possible.
-If the child is sick with fever, cough, difficulty breathing, or other COVID-19 symptoms the parent should seek medical care right away.
+- Participants must stay home if sick.
+If a child is experiencing any COVID-19 related symptoms (fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, loss of taste or smell, sore throat, congested or runny nose, nausea or vomiting, diarrhea), they will be placed in a separate room.
+The parent or guardian will be called and expected to pick up their child as soon as possible.
+If a child is sick with fever, cough, difficulty breathing, or other COVID-19 symptoms, the parent should seek medical care right away.